Dysarthria

 1. Ischemic Stroke

 A blockage in a blood vessel can damage areas of the brain controlling speech muscles.
-When motor pathways in or near the language centers are affected, pressure builds on neural circuits, leading to sudden‐onset dysarthria.
+When motor pathways in or near the language centers are affected, pressure builds on neural circuits, leading to sudden‐ dysarthria.

 2. Hemorrhagic Stroke

 Bleeding in the brain compresses surrounding tissue, affecting motor neuron function.
-Speech deficits often accompany other neurological signs like weakness or sensory loss.
+Speech deficits often accompany other neurological signs like or sensory loss.

 3. Traumatic Brain Injury